 Aylonit: female-to-male transsexuals

-Saris: male-to-female transsexuals (often inaccurately translated as “eunuch”
+Saris: male-to-female trans (often inaccurately translated as “eunuch”)

-quariwarmi (men-women) shamans mediated between the symmetrically dualistic spheres of Andean cosmology and daily life by performing rituals that at times required same-sex erotic practices.
-Their transvested attire served as a visible sign of a third space that negotiated between the masculine and the feminine, the present and the past, the living and the dead.
-Their shamanic presence invoked the androgynous creative force often represented in Andean mythology.”
+quariwarmi (men-women) mediated between the symmetrically dualistic spheres of Andean cosmology and daily life by performing rituals that at times required same-sex erotic practices.
+Their opposite gendered attire served as a visible sign of a third space that negotiated between the masculine and the feminine, the present and the past, the living and the dead.
+Their presence invoked the androgynous creative force often represented in Andean mythology.”

 Among the 19th century Chuckchi, the “soft men” (yirka-lául) were a category of biologically male shamans who adopted first female hairstyle, then female dress, and finally married males.
 They were hated and scorned but also feared by the rest of the Chuckchi, as they were considered to be much more powerful than other shamans (Price 2002, 302).
 The masculine gendered males who married the yirka-lául were not seen as ‘third genders’ but as ‘men.’